junwatu/recipe-nutritional-analysis/blog/README.md

 }
 ```

-These are the details explanations of the data fields:
+These are the detailed explanations of the data fields:

 | Field      | Type    | Description                                 |
 |------------|---------|---------------------------------------------|